agardnerIT/site/_posts/2021/2021-03-23-keptn-pipelines.md

 categories: [pipelines, open source, keptn]
 ---

 We've been building code pipelines wrong for years.
-Here's how to fix it...
+Here's how to fix them...

 ## Quick Note
 When reading this post, take the terminology as generically as possible.
 Treat the technologies / products mentioned as exemplars only.